KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 data.descriptor_pool = device.create_descriptor_pool(&info, None)?;
 ```

-The descriptor pool should be destroyed when the swap chain is recreated because it depends on the number of images:
+The descriptor pool should be destroyed when the swapchain is recreated because it depends on the number of images:

 ```rust,noplaypen
 fn destroy_swapchain(&mut self) {